Skip to Content

 • Press the “Power” button for 10-15 seconds until you hear a beep sound.

-• Now, wait for 30 seconds, and hold the “Power” and “Eject” buttons until the second beep sound to load the console in low-resolution mode.
+• Now, wait for 30 seconds, and hold the “Power” and “Eject” buttons until the second beep sound that will load the console in low-resolution mode.

 • Open “Settings.”